StringEpsilon/ThunkBot_Suggestions/README.md

 The Bot keeps track of the following data:

-1) How many times each user invoked a command
-2) How many times each command was invoked
+0) Exception and error handling.

+In order to diagnose problems and malfunctions, I write [exceptions](https://en.wikipedia.org/wiki/Exception_handling) into a logfile.
+I try my best to keep user relevant information out of that logfile.
+I also clear the logfile pretty regularly.

+1) Statistics about command usage.

+The bot tracks how many times each command was used.
+And entirely separate from that, the bot keeps a list of users who used any command and how many times they have done so.
+I can not reconstruct how many times user A has used command Y.

-3) How many times the bot was thanked (but not by whom)
+2) How many times the bot was thanked (but not by whom)
-4) The bot logs [exceptions](https://en.wikipedia.org/wiki/Exception_handling) that occur during event handling and command execution.
-I keep user related information out of these logs to the best of my ability.
-4) If you give a game kay away via `!DonateGame`, ThunkBot will remember the game name, the game key and your display name at the time of invoking the command.
-5) If you use `!claimGame`, ThunkBot will remember what game you claimed for yourself.

-Note: Number 1 and 2 are strictly separated.
-The bot does not keep track of how many times each user used a specific command.
+The bot keeps a simple counter for !goodbot and `:heart:` reactions to his messages.
+Again, no user information is safed for this purpose.

+3) Game giveaway claims and donations.

+People can give game keys away through the bot via `!DonateGame`.
+The bot will then keep the necessary data (name of the game, name of the donor and the game key).
+The bot will also record who claimed that game key via `!claimgame`.

+4) How many messages are posted to each channel per day.
+Looks like this: "thunkbucket, 2020-102, 42 messages".

+5) User specific settings.

+For the [voice chat notifications](./Vox_Commands.md) and the `!remindme`  command, the bot needs to keep some data for the respecitve user.
+These are:

+**!vox_notify**

+* The unique user ID used internally in the Discord APIs (just a long random looking number)
+* The desired minimum availability status you want to be notified at ("Idle", "Online", etc.)
+* A whitelist of people you want to be notified about, if you configured that.
+* Whether you were recently notified by the bot or not.

+You can clear this data entirely with `!vox_unnotify`.

+**!remindme**

+* The unique user ID used internally in the Discord APIs (just a long random looking number)
+* The message you left for yourself, if you left any.
+* The time of the desired notification.

+You can clear this data entirely with `!ClearReminders`.

 ### Privacy and  `!census`